niaid/RNASeqQC_Alignment/README.md

 * The browser should look like this image
 ![GTSE1](https://github.com/niaid/RNASeqQC_Alignment/blob/master/GTSE1.png)

+***

 #### Optional steps for obataining counts from the alignment files
 **Exercise 4: use HTSeq for generating count table
+* Run htseq-count on alignments instead to produce raw counts instead of FPKM/TPM values for differential expression analysis.
+Refer to the HTSeq documentation for a more detailed explanation:http://www-huber.embl.de/users/anders/HTSeq/doc/count.html

 * Below are the steps for generating a table with counts for each gene per sample.
 After the count table, feel free to try a differential expression workflow as described [here](https://github.com/griffithlab/rnaseq_tutorial/wiki/Differential-Expression).
 ```bash
 module load HTSeq/0.9.1-goolf-1.7.20-Python-2.7.9